 WHEN: 30.
-6. 2021 – 7.
-7. 2021 (due to COVID-19 situation in Slovenia we will most probably organise the summer school online; if the circumstances allow us we will as well have the live version - hybrid way)
+6. 2021 – 5.
+7. 2021 (due to COVID-19 situation in Slovenia we will most probably organise the summer school online; if the circumstances allow us we will as well have the live version mostly for the local participants - hybrid way)

 WHERE: LJUBLJANA, Slovenia